5 Best Maui Campgrounds: Fees, Permits, and Where to Camp in 2026

 ⚠️ Always check ahead for updates.
 Some trails and campgrounds may be closed until further notice due to maintenance or weather.
 For the latest info, call the park office or visitor center.

-Top Maui Campgrounds At a Glance
+Best Maui Campgrounds At A Glance

 Types of Campgrounds on Maui